Frequently Asked Questions

 The self-employed and early retirees have particular tax challenges and opportunities.
 For example, the self-employed have opportunities when it comes to retirement account contributions and the qualified business income deduction that may require detailed analysis at year end.
 Early retirees can have opportunities to strategically make year-end Roth conversions.
 Mullaney Financial & Tax works with clients to assess these possibilities.

-This service is available only to previous clients of Mullaney Financial & Tax.
+This service is available only to previous planning clients of Mullaney Financial & Tax.

 What is "Advice-Only" Financial Planning?